lucca-poli/NutAPI/README.md

 # NutAPI
-A API that handles all payments headaches for you.
+A API that makes your clients payments flow as coconut oil.